Ghana is back on track with investment opportunities - Veep woos foreign investors | Ghana News Agency

-Dr Bawumia stated that the Government was relentlessly re-focusing on economic growth and working hard to regaining the trajectory Ghana was on and get back to pre-Covid growth numbers.
+Dr Bawumia stated that the Government was relentlessly re-focusing on economic growth and working hard to regain the trajectory Ghana was on and get back to pre-Covid growth numbers.

 Vice President Bawumia made the remarks at the Third Ghana Investments and Opportunities Summit in London.